dgraph-io/dgraph/wiki/content/clients/index.md

 [![GoDoc](https://godoc.org/github.com/dgraph-io/dgo?status.svg)](https://godoc.org/github.com/dgraph-io/dgo)

-The go client communicates with the server on the grpc port (default value 9080).
+The Go client communicates with the server on the gRPC port (default value 9080).

 The client can be obtained in the usual way via `go get`: